 Why would retrieval practice help you do better on a test that asks you to draw a concept map than studying by drawing concept maps?

-Karpicke and Blunt think that retrieval practice helps you learn by allowing you to hone the cues you use to find information once it’s been stored in memory.
+Karpicke and Blunt think that retrieval helps you learn by allowing you to hone the cues you use to find information once it’s been stored in memory.
 Recall that elaboration is an effective memory exercise because it gives you more pathways to find information.
 Retrieval practice works by making sure you have pathways that can lead you straight to the information you’re looking for.

 This research shows that our assumptions about best ways to learn aren’t always true.